SweetAdjPotato/disaster_response/README.md

 ## Installation <a name="installation"></a>

 1. Python 3.5+,
-2. Library and packages: NumPy, SciPy, Pandas, Sciki-Learn, NLTK, SQLalchemy, Pickle, Flask, Plotly
+2. Library and packages: NumPy, SciPy, Pandas, Scikit-Learn, NLTK, SQLalchemy, Pickle, Flask, Plotly

 ## Project Motivation and description <a name="motivation"></a>